twitter/nodes/README.md

 ### Logging and Debug Messages

 Nodes provides a simple framework for collecting debug messages in the asychrounous execution of the dependency graph.
-There is a `DebugManager` class with a thread-local `DebugMessageBuilder` inside.
+You can use the `DebugManager` class with a [flexibly-scoped thread-local](https://twitter.github.io/util/docs/#com.twitter.util.Local) `DebugMessageBuilder` inside.
 For each execution of a graph, you can set a new `DebugMessageBuilder` and all debug messages will be collected over there.

 ```java
 DebugManager.update(new DebugMessageBuilder(DebugLevel.DEBUG_DETAILED));
 ```

-> Make sure you call `update()` in the same thread you would call `apply()` on this node, so the thread-local setup actually works.

 You can choose from multiple `DebugLevels`, When you produce the debug message, only those no higher than the set level would be collected.